 (Expansion on point 2) By not leaving your town, I mean to use the main branch of your local public library and your local college library facility.
-If you make friends with the people at the Reference Desk of your local libraries, most likely they will give you the password to hook on to the World Catalog, through OCLC First Search, where there is a wealth of information.
+If you make friends with the people at the Reference Desk of your local libraries, most likely they will refer you to the World Catalog, through OCLC First Search, where there is a wealth of information.

 Let us say, you are in the United States.
 You want to borrow a copy of Vijay Tiwathia's, The Grenada War: Anatomy of a Low-Intensity Conflict.
-If you looked up the title on firstsearch.oclc.org [a password restricted siteóask your local reference librarian about this] you would see that the book is held in over 81 libraries in the US, Canada, EU and Caribbean.
+If you looked up the title on worldcatalog.org, you would see where that book is held.

 Most likely a similar service is available in the EU countries, in Canada and in the Caribbean, especially between University of the West Indies libraries.
-In Grenada, you can walk to the Marryshow House Memorial Library [now air-conditioned/humidity-controlled] or the Grenada Public Library.
+In Grenada, you can walk to the Marryshow House Memorial Library [now air-conditioned/humidity-controlled].
+The Grenada Public Library remains closed.

 You may want to purchase the selected collection of Grenada Documents the United States removed from Grenadian soil so you can have the documents as a continuously available reference.
 To read more about this volume, please link to The Grenada Documents.

 The U.S. government-issued "Grenada Documents: Overview and Selection" is usually for sale on the used book market as are other Grenada titles.
 Link to AddAll Books.
 This one-stop site is a maxi-service WEB site for small booksellers who have consolidated their listings in service sites; for example, one service site is ABE Books.
-One entry to the used book market is Amazon.
+Check out Book Price Comparisons to determine the location where cheapest price is listed.
+The newest entry to the used book market is Amazon.